ZihongLiu/hafqmc/README.md

 # Hybrid AFQMC

-This is the repo of corresponding code for the manuscript:
-> Chen, Y., Zhang, L., E, W. & Car, R. (2022).
-Hybrid Auxiliary Field Quantum Monte Carlo for Molecular Systems. arXiv preprint [arXiv:2211.10824](https://arxiv.org/pdf/2211.10824.pdf).
+Hybrid Auxiliary Field Quantum Monte Carlo for lattice Systems.

-You will need to use python and install `jax`, `flax`, `optax`, `pyscf`, `ml-collections` and `tensorboardX` to run the code.
+You will need to use python and install `jax`, `flax`, `optax`, `ml-collections` and `tensorboardX` to run the code.

 The [`hafqmc`](./hafqmc/) folder contains all the code and can be used directly as a package.
 Just make sure to add it to your `PYTHONPATH`.